kostya1F634/art/README.md

 # ART - 🎶 dynamic BPM analyzer
 ART provides a web interface to analyze dynamic BPM
 * 🤖 Automatic find timings (beats and BPM)
-* ⏱️ Beats and BPM in OSU!
-TimingPoints format
+* ⬇️ Download beatmap already with timings or insert it in your beatmap
 * 📈 Charts of BPM
 * ⚙️ A lot of parameters of BPM distribution
-* 📝 Table of time intervals with BPM
-* 📊 Table of time onsets with BPM
+* 📊 Table of time intervals with BPM

 ![image_app](https://github.com/user-attachments/assets/1a92dcd7-2fd7-40e8-8689-2e39293076ac)
 ![app_intervals_image](https://github.com/user-attachments/assets/5da21034-0784-4c47-88be-04aa8232d2a4)